tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/printing_processing_results.rst

 To reset the dynamics of a body with the results of a multi-arc propagation (e.g. if the :attr:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings.set_integrated_result` option is set to true), the ephemeris of this body must be a multi-arc ephemeris.
-If the body has no ephemeris before propagation, one is created on the fly when :ref:`creating the dynamics simulator <running_simulation>`.
+If the body has no ephemeris before propagation, one is created on the fly when :ref:`creating the dynamics simulator <propagating_dynamics>`.
 In cases where a user wants to use a single-arc ephemeris for a body, but still use the functionality described here to reset the ephemeris from multi-arc results later on, the ephemeris type can be forced to multi-arc by using the